starkware-bitcoin/raito/crates/raito-spv-client/README.md

 - `transaction_proof: Vec<u8>`
   - Bitcoin `PartialMerkleTree` (consensus-encoded) containing the Merkle path for the transaction within the block.

 This format is not human‑readable.
-To deserialize programmatically, use `serde-brief` reader APIs.
+To deserialize programmatically:
+1. Decompress using bzip2 decoder (e.g., `bzip2::read::BzDecoder`)
+2. Deserialize using `bincode::deserialize()` from the decompressed bytes

+The client automatically handles both compression during proof generation and decompression during verification.